lukereding/book_notes/guides_for/leading_a_team.md

 (d) They deprioritized thing X
 (e) They didn't know how to do thing X / didn't have the resources for thing X

-In these situations, the boss if often suggesting that the direct report simply did bad work.
+In these situations, the boss is often suggesting that the direct report simply did bad work.
 But no one _wants_ to do bad work.
 No one _wants_ to suck at their job.
 (If they do, they shouldn't be on your team!)

 So what's left: (b) - (e).
 It's possible they simply forgot.
 People are human and have complex lives, so that's possible and sometimes it happens.